dgatf/sct101ctm/README.md

 Copy [silead_ts.fw](touchscreen/silead_ts.fw) to /lib/firmware

 Compile the driver [gslx680_ts_acpi](https://github.com/onitake/gslx680-acpi) to obtain gslx680_ts_acpi.ko.
-You can test it with `insmod gslx680_ts_acpi.ko`.
+Test the module with `insmod gslx680_ts_acpi.ko`.
 You may need to recompile for different kernels

 To do this permanent:

+Create the file */etc/modules-load.d/gslx680_ts_acpi.conf* and add:

+`gslx680_ts_acpi`

+Then copy the module to the system folder and build dependencies:
 ```
 sudo cp gslx680_ts_acpi.ko /lib/modules/$(uname -r)/
-sudo nano /etc/modules-load.d/gslx680_ts_acpi.conf

- gslx680_ts_acpi

 sudo depmod
 ```
-To test:
+To test the installed module:

 ```
 sudo modprobe gslx680_ts_acpi)